 FFL requirement to build a firearm for personal use?

 The answer is No. Building the firearm for yourself and your own personal use is legal under the Gun Control Act of 1968.
 This is on the ATF’s website under their FAQ page.
 You can see it here: http://www.atf.gov/firearms/faq/firearms-technology.html

 There is no requirement to transfer through a Federal Firearms License Dealer with all the federal paperwork unlike its counterpart, the complete lower receiver.

 As long as the following laws are met there are no problems:

 You can legally own the firearm in question in the state in which you live.

-You are building the firearm for your personal use and for yourself only.
+You build the firearm for your personal use and for yourself only.

-It is a good idea to mark your firearm somehow so that should it ever be lost or stolen you have a way to identify it and report its loss to your local law enforcement.
+Mark your firearm somehow so that should it ever be lost or stolen, you have a way to identify it.
+Importantly, be sure to report its loss to your local law enforcement.
 Please check your local and state laws.

 What tools are required or recommended to finish my lower receiver?

 Using a variety of readily available tools and proper techniques will enable the building an 80% lower receiver into a complete lower receiver.
 The most popular methods involve using a drill press or milling machine.
 You will need an 80% lower jig set which we stock for your convenience.
 As well as the type of drill you wish to use.
 Also, to maintain the high tolerances, the jig aids in transforming your 80% lower receiver into a precision piece.